Acquisitions to the Mineralogical Museum in Berlin (1770-1840)

 Natural history collections are primarily comprised of object acquired through donation.
 The mineral and petrograph collection at the Museum für Naturkunde Berlin is no exception and was granted several private collections in the first decades of its establishment.
 These rock samples and mineral specimens were valued not only for their epistemic worth, but for their economic significance as well.

-This project explores donations by the following individuals:
+The project explored donations by the following individuals:

 Carl Wilhelm Nose (1753–1835)